derektamsen/derektamsen.github.io-hugo/content/post/2013-03-10-view-man-pages-with-preview-on-mac-os-x.md

 draft = false
-tags = ["Mac OS X", "man", "preview"] title = "View Man Pages with Preview on Mac OS X"
+tags = ["Mac OS X", "man", "preview"] title = "View Man Pages with Preview on Mac OS X" description = "I am always looking for better ways to integrate the unix components into Mac OS X. I recently came across a great way to connect the `man` pages to a more visual mode in OS X."

 +++